American University Parking Policy

 PAYMENT OF CITATIONS

 Fines can be paid at the Parking and Traffic Services Office during regular business hours.
-Once a vehicle has been immobilized, the boot will not be removed unless all citations are paid in full or the release has been authorized by a supervisor.
 Payment may be made with cash, Visa, MasterCard, Discover, money order or certified check.
 Personal checks will not be accepted as payment for booted vehicles, but can be used for other citations.
-For an additional small processing fee, payment may be submitted via phone by dialing 1 (866) 757 – 5842 or online here.
-Payment may be submitted via mail by mailing a check or money order made payable to American University and indicating your name, citation number and the vehicle license plate.
+For an additional small processing fee, payment may be made online here.
+Payment may be submitted via mail by mailing a check or money order made payable to American University and indicating your name, citation number, and the vehicle license plate.
 These should be sent to:

 4400 Massachusetts Avenue NW